agordon/compute/examples.md

     Engineering         66.5385        19.8814

-When the input file has a header line, `calc` can will use the labels from each column in the output header line. `scores_h.txt` contains the same information as `scores.txt`, with an additional header line:
+When the input file has a header line, `compute` can will use the labels from each column in the output header line. `scores_h.txt` contains the same information as `scores.txt`, with an additional header line:

     $ cat scores_h.txt
     Name        Major   Score